Nature40/audiodb/docs/config_photodb.md

 **root_data_path**

 Folder of project photo files.
-If not set photo files are expected to be in same folder as metadata files of `root_path`.
+If not set, photo files are expected to be in same folder as metadata files of `root_path`.

-Folder relative to application folder:
+Folder relative to application root folder:
 ```yaml
 root_data_path: 'photo_data'
 ```